micwalsh/mw_py_toolkit/README.md

 export PYTHONPATH=${PWD}/lib:$PYTHONPATH
 ```

-Here is a sample program which uses many of the mw_toolkit functions.
+The bin/demo.py program demonstrates the use of several of the mw_toolkit functions.
+At the time this document was written, the bin/demo.py file looked like this.

 ```
 #!/usr/bin/env python